johannesbuchholz/clihats/README.md

 In contrary to other parameter parsers like [JCommander](https://github.com/cbeust/jcommander), CliHats directly links java methods to the command-line.

 This is advantageous when orchestrating multiple functionalities of your code neatly behind one command line interface while the api is deduced from your java methods.
-Let CliHats care for argument parsing, choosing the right command and generating help pages while you design your command access points: API first becomes a breeze.
+Let CliHats care for argument parsing, choosing the right command and generating help pages while you design your access points: API first becomes a breeze.

-### Is CliHats the right tool for me?
-If you want to offer your users a toolset of methods behind one single java API, CliHats will come in handy.
-This is especially true, if the methods posses relatively simple signatures with few parameters and are easily deducible from String values.

 To make a long story short:
 - CliHats provides a functional view on building a command-line interface.
-- CliHats is a cli-builder and you declare the api while CliHats links input arguments to suiting commands.
+- CliHats is a cli-builder.
+You declare the api and CliHats builds corresponding links from input arguments to methods.
 - CliHats is slim, uses plain java and is basically reflection-free.
 - CliHats lets you adopt a command-line interface in no time, potentially not even requiring you to touch your current code's logic.

+### When to use CliHats?
+If you want to offer your users a toolset of methods behind one single java API, CliHats will come in handy.
+This is especially true, if the methods posses relatively simple signatures with few parameters and are easily deducible from String values.

 ## Get CliHats
 CliHats is available on [Maven Central](https://mvnrepository.com/artifact/io.github.johannesbuchholz/clihats).